 First paddle of the season, although it’s still far from spring-like.
-Last few days snow has been blanketing the Torridons (left), the Assynts and even BM Coigach (above).
+The last few days snow has been blanketing the Torridons (left), the Assynts and even BM Coigach (above).
 But after three days of howling, the winds abated and Jon and I went for a spin round Tanera Mor.
 I remember first time I did that in the new K40 it felt like an expedition.
 This time with two of us it was just a jaunt to get the old shoulders cranking again.

 Jon bought my previous IK, a Grabner Amigo, but had yet to use it, so this was a chance to compare it with my current Seawave.
 I sold the Amigo after a run out to Bottle Island when it dawned on me it literally wasn’t cut out to be a swift sea kayak.
 Still, I managed a pretty good tour of the Slate Islands that year with the Amigo.